Sudo-GP/Rainbow-Song/README.md

 # Rainbow-Song
-Lesson 6 from the Coding Train about Git and GitHub
+Lesson 6 from the Coding Train about Git and GitHub - this is addition 1